top of page

 FAMILY

-My husband, Chris Cooper, and I have five adult children and three grandchildren.
-We have one Hawkeye (currently in law school at Drake), and four CYCLONES (insurance manager, police officer, Civil engineer, and study abroad student currently living in Italy).
+My husband, Chris Cooper, and I have five adult children and four grandchildren.
+We have one Hawkeye (currently in law school at Drake), and four CYCLONES (insurance manager, police officer, Civil engineer, and corporate analyst).

 INTERESTS